FloorBuschenhenke/FloorBuschenhenke/README.md

 📚 ❤️ 🖥️ I'm a Digital Humanist - in - training.

-🌱 Currently just started learning to use Git & Github

-:egg: Also working on my R skills for data pre-processing, analysis and visualisation (Tidyverse, GGplot ..)
+:egg: Working on my R skills for data pre-processing, analysis and visualisation (Tidyverse, GGplot ..)

 ☣️ My repos are my personal archives -for now- and not very well-annotated ☣️